MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/GNUGettext64bit.md

 make check
 ```

-Finally, to install GNU Gettext 64-bit into the build tree, run the following command:
+Finally, to install GNU Gettext 64-bit into the build tree, run the following commands:

 ```bash
 make install